reddec/layout/README.md

 - hooks also supports condition :-)
 - supports normal labeling for variables input (cookiecuter...)
 - supports multiple layout in one repo
-- supports `.layout` file in current directory for re-using organization-wide layouts per directory
+- supports `.layout.yaml` overlay file in current directory for re-using organization-wide configuration per directory

 I generally do not like competing with other open-source projects but this time I would like to say that this project is aiming to fix legacy cookiecutter's problems